dandv/meteor-shake/README.md

 this package will let you use a simple and isomorphic (Cordova or mobile browsers) API almost identical to that of Lee Crossley's package:

-    shake.startWatch(callback, sensitivity);  // sensitivity will be passed to Cordova or as `threshold` to shake.js
+    // sensitivity will be passed to Cordova or as `threshold` to shake.js shake.startWatch(callback, sensitivity);

 or

-    shake.startWatch(callback, optionsObject);  // passed as-is to shake.js - won't work for Cordova!
+    // passed as-is to shake.js - won't work for Cordova! shake.startWatch(callback, optionsObject);

 To stop listening for shakes,

     shake.stopWatch();

+## Supported environments

+* Chrome for Android
+* iOS Safari (though two shakes event may be generated per actual shake)

+## Unsupported environments

+* Xcode simulator (no idea why)

 # License and author